Running a Session Node

 Log in (if not already logged in) to the VPS running the Session Node, then run the following command:

-oxend register [your ETH address]
+oxend register [operator ETH address]

 The daemon will output something which looks similar to: